Smol-GS: Compact Representations for Abstract 3D Gaussian Splatting: Experiments

 \section{Experiments}

 We evaluate \ours as a full 3DGS compression pipeline.
-Concretely, we demonstrate our rendering quality vs.\ model size both quantitatively and qualitatively under the 3DGS.zip survey benchmark setup.
-Additionally, we analyze storage size and the runtime impact of our tiny decoders and ablate central parts of our model.
+Concretely, we demonstrate our rendering quality vs.\ model size both quantitatively and qualitatively under the well-known 3DGS.zip survey benchmark setup \cite{bagdasarian20253dgszip}.
+Additionally, we demonstrate storage size per module, analyze the inference speed, and ablate central parts of our model.